 Every CDOT project is identified in the Statewide Transportation Improvement Program (STIP) based on its ability to solve or improve a particular mobility, safety or system quality-related problem.
-Projects must be consistent with the Corridor Visions, Goals and Strategies set forth in the long-range Statewide and Regional Transportation Plans.
+Projects must be consistent with the corridor visions, goals and strategies set forth in the long-range Statewide and Regional Transportation Plans.

-Long-Range Planning Process - Statewide and Regional Transportation Plans - 20+ year plans
+Long-Range (20-year) Planning Process - Statewide and Regional Transportation Plans

-- 1. Determine appropriate Transportation Planning Region (TPR) and Regional Planning Commission (RPC) representative (see page 16.) - 2.
-Participate in the corridor vision development and prioritization process held by the RPC and CDOT to determine the vision, goals, and strategies for all regional transportation corridors for the purpose of addressing the transportation needs for each planning region. - 3.
+1.Determine appropriate Transportation Planning Region (TPR) and Regional Planning Commission (RPC) representative (see page 15.)

+- 2. Participate in the corridor vision development and prioritization process held by the RPC and CDOT to determine the vision, goals, and strategies for all regional transportation corridors for the purpose of addressing the transportation needs for each planning region. - 3.
 Regional Transportation Plans are adopted by respective RPC and integrated into the Statewide Transportation Plan which is adopted by the Transportation Commission.
 Public involvement is encouraged at the regional and statewide level.

-Deciding Which Projects Get Built -6-Year STIP Program
+Deciding Which Projects Get Built - Six-Year STIP

 - 4. The STIP process determines how available funds will be programmed over the next six years.
 In the process, regional representatives from CDOT conduct public participation called the Project Priority Programming Process (4P), consisting of optional county hearings, as well as mandatory individual and joint TPR meetings, to discuss recent accomplishments and identify local and regional funding priorities for the next few years. - 5.
-Projects that are selected to be in the STIP must be consistent with the corridor strategies in the regional and statewide transportation plans and CDOT's regional constrained budget.
+Projects that are selected to be in the STIP must be consistent with the corridor visions, goals and strategies in the regional and Statewide Transportation Plans and CDOT's regional constrained budget.
 CDOT prepares the draft STIP that identifies project funding. - 6.
 The Draft STIP is reviewed to ensure compliance with state and federal regulations; made available for public comment, and approved for release to the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) by the Colorado Transportation Commission.
-FHWA and FTA approve the STIP. - 7.
-STIP projects are then budgeted and designed. - 8.
+FHWA and FTA approve the STIP. - $7.\ STIP$ projects are then budgeted and designed. - 8.
 In the case that STIP projects are advertised, a contractor is selected and work begins.